 If you want to insulate your windows, but don’t want to replace them, then you might consider heavy drapes with a pelmet.
 Heavy curtains and pelmets will help to keep heat in overnight.

-Or you might consider installing or having installed a second transparent acrylic or glass sheet to your window frame.
-This second layer on your window will slow the heat flow and will also help reduce any outside noise.
+Or you might consider installing or installing a second transparent acrylic or glass sheet to your window frame.
+This second layer on your window will slow the heat flow and help reduce any outside noise.

 4. Paint with your ecological footprint in mind

 You will find that these paints are better to use as there are no toxic chemicals in the air when you are working.
 And they are good for the environment as they have low or zero levels of chemicals in their manufacturing.
-The paint industry produces more chemical emissions than vehicles on our roads so your choice can have an impact on the environment.
+The paint industry produces more chemical emissions than vehicles on our roads, so your choice can impact the environment.